 To review automatic captions and make changes:

-- Find the video you want to add captions or subtitles to
+- Find and select the video you want to check.

 Here are some keyboard shortcuts to help speed along the editing process: